How Does Paralympic Snowboarding Work?

 Unlike Olympic freestyle snowboarding (scored by judges using PAVED criteria: Progression, Amplitude, Variety, Execution, Difficulty), Paralympic snowboarding is pure racing.
 Two formats exist: Snowboard Cross (SBX) — head-to-head racing where first across the line wins, and Banked Slalom — timed solo runs through banked turns where fastest time wins.
 Three classifications divide athletes: SB-UL (upper limb), SB-LL1 (lower limb, more severe), and SB-LL2 (lower limb, less severe).
 No style scores, no judges, no subjectivity — just speed.

-The reason is practical: the impairments that qualify athletes for Paralympic snowboarding (limb deficiencies, limb impairments) make many freestyle tricks impossible or unsafe, while racing remains fully accessible and competitive.
-The result is a fundamentally different viewing experience — one built on head-to-head racing drama rather than artistic expression.
+The reason is practical: the impairments that qualify athletes for Paralympic snowboarding (limb deficiencies) make many freestyle tricks impossible or unsafe, while racing remains fully accessible and competitive.
+The result is a fundamentally different viewing experience — built on head-to-head racing drama rather than artistic expression.

-For a detailed breakdown of how Olympic snowboard judging works, see our How Is Freestyle Snowboarding Actually Scored? guide.
+For how Olympic snowboard judging works, see our How Is Freestyle Snowboarding Actually Scored? guide.

 | Aspect | Olympic | Paralympic |